kevinfarrugia/crux_csv/README.md

 Queries the CrUX API and saves the results in stdout or a CSV file.

 ## Motivation
-Currently historical data for an origin is only available through expensive BigQuery queries or using the [CrUX dashboard](https://web.dev/chrome-ux-report-data-studio-dashboard/).
-Saving the data to CSV allows you to store it cheaply, run queries against it and create visualisations.
+Currently, historical data for an origin is only available through expensive BigQuery queries or using the [CrUX dashboard](https://web.dev/chrome-ux-report-data-studio-dashboard/).
+Saving the data to CSV allows you to store it cheaply, run queries against it and create visualizations.

 ## Prerequisites